YoungGosling/PortalOps/INBOX_IMPLEMENTATION.md

 This implementation ensures that:
 1. **Onboarding**: HR webhook creates a task ONLY.
 User is NOT created until Admin completes the onboarding in Inbox.
 2. **Offboarding**: HR webhook creates a task ONLY.
 User is NOT deleted until Admin completes the offboarding in Inbox.
-3. Users will NOT appear in User Directory until onboarding is completed.
+3. Users will NOT appear in Employee Directory until onboarding is completed.

 ## Architecture Changes